pytorch/torchtune/docs/source/tutorials/memory_optimizations.rst

    ":ref:`glossary_act_ckpt`", "Use when you're memory constrained and want to use a larger model, batch size or context lengths.
 Be aware that it will slow down training speed."
    ":ref:`glossary_act_off`", "Similar to activation checkpointing, this can be used when memory constrained, but may decrease training speed due to the overhead of moving tensors between GPU VRAM and CPU.
 We minimize it by using a different stream, so you may not experience any slow down.
 This **should** be used alongside activation checkpointing."
    ":ref:`glossary_grad_accm`", "Helpful when memory-constrained to simulate larger batch sizes.
 However, it is not compatible with optimizer in backward.
 Use it when training adapters, e.g. LoRA, which don't benefit from optimizer in backward, or when you can already fit a batch with you memory, but not enough of them.
-   ":ref:`glossary_low_precision_opt`", "When you have a large model and need to further reduce memory.
-If you are using an Adam based optimizer, the optimizer state should be 2x the size of the model.
+   ":ref:`glossary_low_precision_opt`", "When you have a large model (optimizer state is 2x model size) and need to further reduce memory.
 Note that lower precision optimizers may reduce training stability/accuracy."
    ":ref:`glossary_opt_in_bwd`", "Helps reduce memory usage when using stateful optimizers, particularly when full-finetuning large models with high gradient memory usage.
 This is not compatible with ``gradient_accumulation_steps``, so training may slow down due to reduced model throughput."
    ":ref:`glossary_cpu_offload`", "Offloads optimizer states and (optionally) gradients to CPU, and performs optimizer steps on CPU.
-Use it when training a large model and using optimizer in backward and low precision optimizer are not an option.
-This can be used to significantly reduce GPU memory usage at the cost of CPU RAM and training speed, as CPU optimizer steps can be slow and bottleneck training performance."
+This can be used to significantly reduce GPU memory usage at the cost of CPU RAM and training speed, as CPU optimizer steps can be slow and bottleneck training performance.
+Prioritize using it only if the other techniques are not enough."
    ":ref:`glossary_lora`", "When you want to significantly reduce the number of trainable parameters, saving gradient and optimizer memory during training, and significantly speeding up training.
 This may reduce training accuracy"
    ":ref:`glossary_qlora`", "When you are training a large model and quantizing it will save significant memory, at the potential cost of some training speed and accuracy."
    ":ref:`glossary_dora`", "Like LoRA, DoRA can provide significant memory savings and training speed-ups.
 DoRA may improve performance over LoRA, particularly when using small rank updates."